SamratRoy14/Coding-Ninjas-Blogpage/README.md

 # Coding-Ninjas-Blogpage
-Basic blog page created using html
+Basic blog page created using html and css